accetto/ubuntu-vnc-xfce-firefox-plus/README.md

 The images are regularly maintained and rebuilt.
 The history of notable changes is documented in [CHANGELOG][this-changelog].

-*Remark:* Resources for building images with default Firefox installation without configuration support can be found in the separate repository [ubuntu-vnc-xfce-firefox][accetto-github-ubuntu-vnc-xfce-firefox].
-Resources for building base images are in the repository [accetto/ubuntu-vnc-xfce][accetto-github-ubuntu-vnc-xfce].

 ### Image set

 - [accetto/ubuntu-vnc-xfce-firefox-plus][this-docker]